jkillingsworth/jkillingsworth.com/_posts/2020-12-12-equality-constraints-and-lagrange-multipliers.md

     \end{document}
 {% endlatex %}

 The square of the magnitude can be found by computing the sum of the squares of each element in the gradient vector.
-The equation above can be expanded out as like this:
+The equation above can be expanded out like this:

 {% latex 1 fig-07 %}
     \newcommand{\dL}{\pderiv \mathcal{L}(\mathbf{p}, \boldsymbol{\lambdaup})}